How Energy Pricing is Determined

 Energy Rates

-SDG&E's rates and any fees paid by SDG&E customers are regulated and approved by multiple public agencies and with the participation of many stakeholders in a transparent, thorough review process.
+SDG&E's energy pricing - also called rates - and any fees paid by SDG&E customers are regulated and approved by multiple public agencies and with the participation of many stakeholders in a transparent, thorough review process.

 The most prominent agency is the California Public Utilities Commission (CPUC).
 This agency consists of five people appointed by the governor.
 Any time SDG&E wants to start a major project, upgrade systems or change any rates, we must submit a detailed application to the CPUC.
 We’re required to demonstrate how the request fits within California’s energy future and how it could affect annual or multi-year costs and rates for customers.